Ford Falcon (North America): First generation (1960–1963)

-The Ford Falcon brochure featured Charlie Brown and Lucy from the Peanuts comic strip, who remained until 1965.
+The Ford Falcon brochure featured Charlie Brown and Lucy Van Pelt from the Peanuts comic strip, who remained until 1965.
 The television marketing of the model line featured the first animated appearances of the characters from Charles Schulz's acclaimed comic strip, Peanuts, with announcer contribution from Paul Frees.
 Ford boasted of the good fuel economy achieved by the six-cylinder Ford Falcon models in advertising.
 The fuel economy was good, a claimed 30 mpgus, compared to other American cars at the time.

+For 1962, the model received a moderate facelift, with a new grille, front bumper, and tail lights, which gave it a slightly more angular look.
+The hood also gained a chrome trim piece, implying a scoop.
 The 1962 model year had a Squire model of the four-door station wagon with faux wood trim on the sides.
 The bucket-seat "Futura" model was offered with a slightly upgraded interior, factory-installed safety belts, different side trim (spears), and different emblems.
 Halfway through the model year, Ford changed the roof line at the back window to more of a Thunderbird design and offered a four-speed transmission for the first time.
 The two-door Futura sedan (also referred to as an illusion hardtop' because of the chrome trim around the side window opening) sported a flat rear window in place of the panoramic (wrap-around) window on earlier models to bring its design in line with other Ford cars of the era.
 In 1962, Ford introduced the Ford Falcon Club Wagon and Deluxe Club Wagon, an eight-passenger, Ford Econoline cab over engine van.
 Ford also promoted that in a Mobilgas economy run, the Falcon got 32.5 mpgus.